xander325/xanderbell.github.io/artifact_one.md

 	<!-- Break -->
 	<div class="6u 12u$(small)">
 		<h3>Enhancements</h3>
 		<p>I have made enhancements to the two files that allow us to create and edit these appointments.
 The enhancements I have implemented allowed me to add extra fields for our appointment service, adding further capabilities.
-Being able to demonstrate well-founded and innovated techniques like JUnit testing and proper Java language usage.</p>
+Through these additions I was able to demonstrate well-founded and innovated techniques like JUnit testing and proper Java language usage.
+When creating JUnit tests they must be approached with a security mindset because we are attempting to mitage design flaws and find potential vulnrabilities.</p>
 	</div>
 	<div class="6u 12u$(small)">
 		<h3>Outcomes/Reflections</h3>
 		<p>In any professional environment is it important that our code is designed in a way that it can easily be adjusted to support decisions made by stakeholders.
-Designing and maintaining modular and coherent code promotes an ease in adjustment and helps build/maintain collaborative environments; Being able to apply this in any software development process is extremely valuable.</p>
+Designing and maintaining modular and coherent code promotes an ease in adjustment and helps build/maintain collaborative environments.
+In addition, using innovated techniques and approaching problems with a secuirty mindset inevtiably allows us to Being able to apply this in any software development process is extremely valuable. </p>
        </div>
 </div>